guaix-ucm/rawplot/README.md

 ## Photon Transfer Curves (PTC)

-An (ongoing) series of PTC charts, based on the classic [Photon Transfer](https://www.spiedigitallibrary.org/ebooks/PM/Photon-Transfer/eISBN-9780819478382/10.1117/3.725073#_=_) book have been included so far:
+An series of PTC charts, based on the classic [Photon Transfer](https://www.spiedigitallibrary.org/ebooks/PM/Photon-Transfer/eISBN-9780819478382/10.1117/3.725073#_=_) book have been included so far:

 |  CURVE   |                Description               | Units                       |
 | :------: | :--------------------------------------- | :-------------------------- |